CalmDownVal/signal/readme.md

 When enabled, the signal will invoke all handlers simultaneously and resolve once *all* have resolved.
-If one or more handlers reject the wrapping promise returned by the signal will also immediately.
-This is similar to the behavior of `Promise.all`.
+If one or more handlers reject the wrapping promise returned by the signal will immediately reject as well.
+This is similar to the behavior of `Promise.all`

-This strategy can often provide significant speedups as many async actions can run simultaneously.

-It is not suitable for situations when logic of one handler may affect the outcome of others as it may introduce race conditions which generally result in very nasty, hard to track bugs.
+This strategy can often provide significant speedups due to better resource efficiency, but is not suitable for situations when logic of one handler may affect the outcome of others.
+Race conditions may be introduced and result in very nasty, hard to track bugs.

 One more caveat of this strategy is that if a handler rejects, other handlers still continue their execution and there is no longer any way to await or cancel them.
-Moreover if additional rejections occur, they will not propagate upwards either (the wrapping promise is already rejected) and will stay hidden from any error handling efforts you might have set up.
+Moreover if additional rejections occur, they will not propagate (the wrapping promise is already rejected) and will stay hidden from any error handling mechanics.

 ```ts
 const mySignal = Signal.createAsync({ parallel: true });